Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Link: Starwood Preferred Guest® Business Credit Card from American Express

-The most exciting thing about the current Starwood offers is the increased sign-up bonus.
+The most exciting thing about the current Starwood offers is the increased welcome bonus.
 But I also like that AMEX has removed the foreign transaction fee.
 So now I’m more likely to use it while traveling outside the US.

 Another perk that’s useful while traveling is the Boingo Wi-Fi subscription that comes with the Starwood cards.
 It’s comforting to know I’ll have internet access nearly anywhere I go.
 Although I wish they’d include in-flight internet in the deal!